✦ Updated for the 2026 ATAR cycle

 QCE · Calculated by QTAC

-• QTAC calculates rank from Queensland Tertiary Admissions results
+• QTAC calculates your rank from the full Queensland ATAR-eligible cohort

-The South Australian Certificate of Education requires 200 credits.
-Stage 2 subjects (at least 60 credits) contribute to ATAR.
+The South Australian Certificate of Education requires 200 total credits, with your best 90 credits of Stage 2 results contributing to your university aggregate.

 Western Australia (WA)